“Pictures are for kids.”

 For example, this grown-up “Korean Flash Cards Kit” intended for learners can help you learn 1,000 basic words and phrases fast.

-Or if you want to take it slow, you can get the “Let’s Learn Korean” kit, which is designed for native speakers ages 4 and up, and so is perfect for absolute beginner language learners.
+Or if you want to take it slow, consider the “Let’s Learn Korean” kit, which is designed for native speakers ages 4 and up, and so is perfect for absolute beginner language learners.

 Okay, now how about we kick things up a notch?
 What if your flashcards didn’t just show a picture and a word?
 What if your flashcards came with audio pronunciation, sentence examples, games and, heck, a whole video clip?
 Do you think that could help you learn Korean?